Tue. Feb 24th, 2026

-Have you ever wondered if the day would come when we could look forward to seeing and hearing an All Black Opera.
-I mean, an opera written by a Black composer, sung by Black artists, played by Black Musicians, conducted by a Black person and promoted by Blacks.
+Have you ever wondered if there would come a day when we would look forward to seeing and hearing an all Black Opera.
+I mean, an opera written by a Black composer, sung by Black artists, staffed by Black Musicians, conducted by a Black maestro and marketed by Black marketers.
 Well, wonder no more.
-On December 3, 1977, National Opera Ebony will perform for the first time in New York City.
-ROUTES learned of this event scheduled to take place at the Beacon theater and wanted an inside look at Opera Ebony.
-What is it really and who are the people involved?
-We met the man who dreamt it all and who has taken the time to put it all together.
-In an interview with Benjamin Matthews, a very successful Bass-baritone himself, we learned just what December 3, 1977, means to all of New York.
+On December 3, 1977, Opera Ebony will perform for the first time in New York City at the Beacon Theater.
+ROUTES wanted to take look at the inner workings of Opera Ebony.
+What is it really?
+Who are the people involved?
+We met with the man, Benjamin Matthews, who dreamt about it all and the one who has taken the time to put it all together.
+In an interview with Benjamin Matthews, a very successful Bass-baritone himself, we learned just what December 3, 1977 will mean to New York City.

 ROUTES: Mr. Benjamin Matthews, tell us about yourself?

-Matthews: Well, I am a singer, primarily singing opera and symphony concerts right now.
-I started with recital work, then oratorio and now opera.
+Matthews: Well, I’m a singer.
+Right now, I’m primarily singing in operas and symphony concerts.
+I began my career performing in recital works, then oratorios and now opera.

 ROUTES: When and where did you start singing?